 The Brisbane market has started an upturn off the back of strengthening non-residential building and transport infrastructure projects, despite the continuing drop in apartment buildings.

 Perth has declined over the past few years, mainly due to a big drop in residential building and a weak economy (related to the mining downturn).
-Transport projects and small upturns in non-residential building and utilities should provide some short-term improvement in 2019/20, but total activity is then expected to be relatively flat with a slight trend down over the next few years.
+Transport projects and small upturns in non-residential building and utilities should slow the decline in 2019/20.
+Total activity is then expected to be to trend upwards over the forecast period, driven largely by a recovering residential sector.

 The resources-dominated Pilbara has seen enormous downturns in activity and big outflows of people but is expected to rebound reasonably strongly from 2019/20.